JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 ## Download the installer

-[Download the jacs-cm latest installer](https://github.com/JaneliaSciComp/jacs-cm/releases) and extract it onto the master node, as follows. `VERSION` should be set to the latest stable version available on the releases page.
+Download the installer and extract it onto the master node, as follows. `VERSION` should be set to the [latest stable version](https://github.com/JaneliaSciComp/jacs-cm/releases) available on the releases page.

 ```
 export VERSION=<version_number_here>